 Many co-ops are working through their reponses to the short, medium, and long term economic impacts of the COVID-19 pandemic.
 Below are some resources to support you and your co-op.
 We will continue adding resources here, and please reach out to your loan officer or contact us at cfne [at] coopfund.coop if there is any way CFNE can support your co-op.
 This page will be updated on an ongoing basis.

 As always, check the CDC for public health and safety information.

-SBA Automatic Debt Relief (4/1/20) For existing borrowers, SBA is covering all loan payments (including principal, interest, and fees) on SBA 7(a), 504, and microloans for six months.
-This relief will also be available to new borrowers who take out loans within six months of the enactment of the CARES Act.
+SBA Automatic Debt Relief For existing borrowers, SBA is covering all loan payments (including principal, interest, and fees) on SBA 7(a), 504, and microloans for six months.
+This relief is also available to new borrowers who took out loans prior to September 27, 2020.

 Coronavirus (COVID-19): Small Business Guidance and Loan Resources (Small Business Administration)

 MainStreet RISE Public-private partnership offering free & reduced-price finance, marketing, e-commerce, and advising services for small businesses (10 or fewer employees) in low-wealth communities.

 Legal & HR Resources

 WorkShare plans - Offered by many states, including Connecticut, Rhode Island, New Hampshire, Massachusetts and Maine, WorkShare is an unemployment option that helps businesses retain their workforce during a temporary slowdown in work.
 The program allows employers to voluntarily reduce the hours of all staff in lieu of layoffs.
 Employees collect a partial unemployment benefit to help them offset the loss of income.
 Unlike unemployment insurance, businesses must initiate the WorkShare process.